Unlock the power of alternative medicine

 • Were adverse events and interactions reported transparently?

-• Is there a systematic review or guideline summarising multiple trials?
+• Is there a systematic review or clinical guideline that summarises multiple trials?

 Practical tip: try low‑risk options with a pre‑defined goal and a 4–8 week timeline.
 Stop if there’s no clear benefit and keep your GP or specialist informed so they can monitor interactions or safety concerns.